-The importance of home help for disabled children and the support for their families should not be underestimated.
+Family members should not underestimate the importance of home help for disabled children and the support for their families.
 The home care and the support can provide respite for the family member that provides the primary care, and it can also provide assistance to the family of a disabled child.
-This type of support can help take some of the pressure off of family members, or it can help make the disabled child more independent.
+This type of support can help take some of the pressure off of family members.
+It can also help make the disabled child more independent.

 The Definitions Of A Special Needs Child

 This is a term that has many different definitions.
-It is considered an umbrella term in which a surprising number of conditions can be classified.
+Professionals consider it an umbrella term in which a surprising number of conditions can be classified.
 A child with special needs may have a slight learning disability or a major cognitive impairment.
 A special needs child may have food allergies or developmental delays.
 Chronic panic attacks and terminal illnesses can also place a child into the category of having special needs.

 There are several crucial aspects that in-home care for a disabled child can take on.